-All accessible inverter function codes can be referenced by their Modbus register indices, as defined in the RS-485 Communication User's Manual (24A7-E-0082), section 3 (Table 3.2) and can be conveniently referenced in the configuration studio (section 6.8).
+All accessible inverter function codes can be referenced by their Modbus register indices, as defined in the RS-485 User's Manual (24A7-E-0082), section 3 (Table 3.2) and can be conveniently referenced in the configuration studio (section 6.8).
 These same register numbers are used when accessing function codes via certain Ethernet protocols.
 The terms "function code" and "register" refer to data stored on the inverter and will be used interchangeably throughout this documentation.
 The max supported register number is 13668.
-Because the RS-485 User's Manual contains information for several Fuji inverter families, the relevant information will be paraphrased here for the specific case of the FRENIC-MEGA and FRENIC-HVAC.
+Because the RS-485 User's Manual contains information for several Fuji inverter families, the relevant information will be paraphrased here for the specific case of the FRENIC-MEGA, FRENIC-HVAC, FRENIC-HVAC-P, FRENIC-AQUA, and FRENIC-Ace inverters.

 All inverter function codes are exposed as register indices according to a mathematical conversion formula which combines two elements (a function code group number and function code offset) to create a unique register number for each function code.
 Each function code group ("E" / Extension Terminal Functions, for example) is assigned a specific function code group number (refer to Table 14).
 Each function code also has an offset number, which is the function code without the leading letter (the offset number for function code E05, for example, is 5).
-To determine the register number for a given function code, therefore, the group number is first multiplied by 256, then added to the offset number plus 1.
-This operation is expressed mathematically via Equation 1.
+To determine the register number for a given function code, is represed mathematically via Equation 1.